probabl-ai/skore/CONTRIBUTING.rst

 * Join our community on `Discord <https://discord.gg/scBZerAGwW>`_ for general chat and Q&A.
 * Alternatively, you can `start a discussion on GitHub <https://github.com/probabl-ai/skore/discussions>`_.

-Both bugs and feature requests can be filed in the `Github issue tracker <https://github.com/probabl-ai/skore/issues>`_:
+* Both bugs and feature requests can be filed in the `GitHub issue tracker <https://github.com/probabl-ai/skore/issues>`_:

+When filing an issue:

 * Check if your issue does not already exist.
 * For `new issues <https://github.com/probabl-ai/skore/issues/new/choose>`_, we recommend some templates but feel free to open a blank issue.